- What is a Blockchain?

 Why is Mining Costly?
 (Blockchain Validation)

 Blockchain Validation Rule: Mining a block is successful only if the block added to the blockchain is valid i.e. its hash value matches with what the hash value should have been (considering its timestamp, last hash, and data) and also if the length of the new blockchain created by adding this block is greater than that of the previous blockchain.
-Also, longer length blockchain is preferred.
+Also, a longer-length blockchain is preferred.

 Hence, mining is such a costly and difficult task.